 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-During one of her visits, I asked her to teach me her secret on how to make this authentic Mexican drink.
+During one of her visits, I asked her to teach me her recipe.
+To my surprise, she agreed.
+She’s even in the video!

-- Add water and cinnamon in a large stock pot.
+- Add 5 or more cups of water and a cinnamon stick to a large stock pot or a large saucepan.

-- Bring to a boil and simmer for a few minutes.
+- Bring to a boil and simmer at medium heat for a few minutes.

 None of the ground stuff.
 You can’t make it quick.
 You gotta use the stick.